IMAF Approved Installer — London & the South East

 The Interim Measures Alarm Fund (IMAF) launched 1 April 2026.
 This new £62.7 million government fund — managed by Homes England — covers the capital cost of installing a common fire alarm system in eligible residential buildings, removing or reducing reliance on waking watch.
 Triple Star is registered on the Homes England IMAF approved installer panel.

-What waking watch actually is — and what it is actually costing.
+What waking watch actually is — and what it is costing your building.

 Following the Grenfell Tower fire in 2017, the National Fire Chiefs Council introduced waking watch as a temporary safety measure for residential buildings with fire safety defects — primarily unsafe cladding — that required a switch to a simultaneous evacuation strategy.

 It involves trained fire wardens patrolling all floors and the exterior of your building 24 hours a day, 7 days a week.
 The principle is sound as a short-term emergency measure.
-The problem is that hundreds of buildings across England are still relying on it years later, at a cost that was never intended to be sustained.
+The problem is that hundreds of buildings across England — including many across London and the South East — are still relying on it years later, at a cost that was never intended to be sustained.

 The government has been clear: waking watch should only be used in the most exceptional circumstances and for the shortest possible period while a fire alarm system is installed.
 The IMAF exists precisely to make that transition happen.